< Return toThe Perfect Weekend Getaway: Paris

 Du Pain et des Idées

-Situated a block from the Canal Saint-Martin in the 10th arrondissement, Du Pain et des Idées is your favorite corner bakery—only better.
-The owner, Christophe Vasseur, was named best boulanger in Paris in 2008 and it's for good reason.
+Situated a block from the Canal St.-Martin in the 10th arrondissement, Du Pain et des Idées is your favorite corner bakery—only better.
+The owner, Christophe Vasseur, was named best boulanger in Paris in 2008, and for good reason.
 From hearth breads to viennoiseries, everything is crafted to perfection.
-If you're discerning about your bread, don't leave without a slab of their signature loaf, the Pain des Amis—masterfully crusted on the outside and airy and fluffy on the inside, just waiting to be buttered.
-But Masseur's masterpiece is the chocolate-pistachio escargot pastry, a snail-shaped treat with pistachio paste slathered in between layers of puff pastry and punctuated with dark chocolate chips.
-This isn't an optional stop along your Paris visit, it's a must.
-But be aware: the shop is only open Monday to Friday.
+If you're discerning about your bread, don't leave without a slab of the signature loaf, the pain des amis—masterfully crusted on the outside and airy and fluffy on the inside, just waiting to be buttered.
+But Vasseur's masterpiece is the chocolate-pistachio escargot pastry, a snail-shaped treat with pistachio paste slathered in between layers of puff pastry and punctuated with dark chocolate chips.
+This isn't an optional stop along your Paris visit—it's a must.
+But be aware: The shop is open only Monday to Friday.

 By Lindsey Tramuta, AFAR Contributor

 Have you been here?
 Share a tip or a photo with fellow travelers.

 My friend, who lives in Paris, told me about this Boulangerie, Du Pain et des Idees, so in my latest visit to Paris in June, I had to go there and try it for myself.
 We bought cheese in a local outdoor market and then got some bread and cakes and headed for a picnic lunch on one of the benches near Canal St. Martin.
 If you love boulangeries, don't skip this one.
 Highly recommended!